Tomer Yosefi

-Tomer Yosefi (also spelled Josefi, תומר יוספי; born 2 February 1999) is an Israeli footballer who plays as an attacking midfielder for Polissya Zhytomyr.
+Tomer Yosefi (also spelled Josefi, תומר יוספי; born 2 February 1999) is an Israeli footballer who plays as an attacking midfielder for Beitar Jerusalem.

 Early life

 Yosefi was born and raised in the affluent town of Lehavim, Israel, to an Israeli family of Jewish descent.

 Club career

 Yosefi is a product of the youth divisions of Israeli club Hapoel Be'er Sheva.

 On 12 January 2019, during the 2018–19 Israeli Premier League season, Yosefi made his debut with the seniors of Hapoel Be'er Sheva in a home match against Maccabi Haifa.
 On 19 May 2019, Yosefi scored his first senior goal for Hapoel Be'er Sheba, coming on as a 84th minute substitute as well as netting the late winner in just 4 minutes, in an Israeli Premier League 1–0 home victory over Hapoel Hadera.